Coalgebraic Infinite Traces and Kleisli Simulations: Preliminaries

-For arrows, $F$ works in the same manner as a polynomial functor on $\Sets$.
+On arrows, $F$ acts in the same manner as a polynomial functor on $\Sets$.

-In what follows, a standard Borel polynomial functor is often called simply a \emph{polynomial functor}. \end{mydefinition} The technical requirement of being standard Borel in the above will be used in the probabilistic setting of~\S{}\ref{sec:girymonad} (it is also exploited in~\cite{cirstea10genericinfinite,schubert09terminalcoalgebras}).
+In what follows, a standard Borel polynomial functor is often called simply a \emph{polynomial functor}. \end{defi} The technical requirement of being standard Borel in the above will be used in the probabilistic setting of~Section~\ref{sec:girymonad} (it is also assumed and exploited in~\cite{cirstea10genericinfinite} and in~\cite{schubert09terminalcoalgebras} that we rely on).
 A standard Borel space is a measurable space induced by a Polish space; for further details see e.g.~\cite{doob94measuretheory}.

-There is a natural correspondence between polynomial functors and \emph{ranked alphabets}.
-In this paper a functor $F$ for the (linear-time) transition type is restricted to a polynomial one; this means that we are dealing with ($T$-branching) systems that generate \emph{trees} over some ranked alphabet.
-We collect some standard notions and notations for such trees in Appendix~\ref{subsec:rankedAlphabetAndInfiniteTrees}; they will be used later in showing that our coalgebraic infinite traces indeed capture infinite tree languages of such systems.